 are too modest (?) to won’t share) and eat.

 My youngest’s alarm begins going off at 6:15 a.m.
 It usually continues until I send the dogs or his brothers in to rouse him, or I find a break in the morning routine to go upstairs and nudge him out of bed.
 Sometimes I have to pick him up and hold him until his legs touch the floor and are ready to support him, at which point I propel him out of his room towards either the bathroom or the breakfast table.
 One of his brothers is usually already gone by the time he gets up.

 Of course, these are tasks that any parent might do — no surprise here.

 As an aside, my kids are old enough to forage for their own breakfast.
 I do it because I can.
 I want them to remember their mom being around for them during their childhoods.
-After all, the fact that I have kids is the primary reason I work at home and won’t be shattering that glass ceiling anytime soon.I chose to telecommute because I want my kids to remember their mom being around for them during… Click To Tweet
+After all, the fact that I have kids is the primary reason I work at home and won’t be shattering that glass ceiling anytime soon.I chose to telecommute because I want my kids to remember their mom being around for them during their childhoods.
+Click To Tweet

 Now for the downside: the invisible work.
 (Before we move on, actually, just a quick note.
 When you telecommute, you need to take extra care to be “visible” or accounted for at all times.
 This means being available, participating in meetings, being positive, and setting your instant messaging / voicemail / email autoreply appropriately.)